Strategies to Master Multiplication

 Sensory Strategies for Learning

 How can you squeeze a little learning into playtime?
-As a teacher and tutor I have had to think creatively and quickly to come up with out of the box sensory strategies for learning to help students learn in a way that makes sense to them.
+As a teacher and tutor, I have had to think creatively and quickly to come up with out-of-the-box sensory strategies for learning to help students learn in a way that makes sense to them.
 This happens usually when their frustration becomes evident.
 The student begins to act out or shut down.
-For some reason they are unwilling or unable to focus on the learning.
+For some reason, they are unwilling or unable to focus on the learning.
 That brings out my creative side!
 I WANT every kid to find joy in learning!
 And if they are not, I want to know why and what I can do to make it better.
 Getting creative with sensory learning is a good starting spot.
 It’s not the only way to teach and learn, but there can be fun activities connected to our senses and our study time.
 Learning styles are basically just how your child learns best – by hearing, by watching, or by doing.
-These are not the only way your child learns, so do not discount all the other ways we can learn, but understand that sometimes it helps your child to focus on the content when we present it in a…
+These are not the only way your child learns, so do not discount all the other ways we can learn, but understand that sometimes it helps your child to focus on the content when we present it in a way they enjoy. …

 Tips for Homework Time